Edition 109 - August 2007

 It reminds me of J.S.
 Bach when he applied for a post as Director of Music.
 He had to send a sample of his work to show if he could produce church music.
 As a result, he produced what some critics have claimed is the greatest piece of music ever composed, the B Minor Mass.
 The score is breathtaking and the whole piece takes about two hours to complete.
 There is a double choir with organ and orchestra and soloists.
 It truly is a heavenly piece of music which is a favourite with many people.

-Sad to think that Bach never heard it in its entirely, and he didn't even get the job!
+Sad to think that Bach never heard it in its entirety, and he didn't even get the job!
 Instead, he was at St. Thomas' and continued to compose music every week for the choir, and later generations of choir boys used to take his music out of the cupboard to wrap up their sandwiches!
 We will never know how much music was lost.

 Yet Bach, even when he went blind, continued to do his best although he was regarded as 'old fashioned' by his musical sons.
 Despite the disappointments, he continued to finish all his work with the words: "To God be the Glory".